MILLION-DOLLAR URLS: The most expensive domain names of all time

 Date sold: September 2013

-Igloo/NetNames helped sell IG.com for almost $5 million in September 2013.
+Igloo/NetNames helped sell IG.com for almost $US5 million in September 2013.
 It was purchased by London's IG Group; it was previously owned by Brazil search engine iG.

 Year sold: 2008

-Shoe company Zappos coughed up almost $5 million for the domain Clothes.com.
+Shoe company Zappos coughed up almost $US5 million for the domain Clothes.com.

 Now both are owned by Amazon, but Clothes.com still redirects to Zappos's apparel selection, not Amazon's main site.